 You’ll be limited in the materials you can cut or work on by the length of the blade; a short blade of fewer than 7 inches will only be able to handle softer woods and branches no wider than a few inches.

 The best backpacking saws are lightweight, so you can easily transport them.
-A folding saw is a great choice if portability is important to you.
+If you value portability as much as I do, then you might want to consider a folding saw.

 Teeth and Cutting Efficiency